 By and large, the new framework for monetary policy has been successful in achieving its main goal.
 Inflation has stayed within the tolerable band for most of the time and a credible low inflation regime has been established.
 The average annual rate of consumer price inflation has been 1.6 percent over the period 1993-2002, thus undershooting the inflation target.
 But the low inflation regime did not materialize without costs.
 Available survey-based estimates of inflation expectations from around 1995 indicated that the low inflation target was far from universally credible.
 According to some measures, expectations of medium-term inflation hovered around 4 percent.
-These stubborn inflation expectations triggered a series of central bank interventions to establish its non-inflationary credentials.
+These stubborn inflationary credentials.
 The repo rate (the main signaling rate) was raised in steps between 1994 and 1995, reaching close to 9 percent in the second half of 1995.
 These policies appeared to be effective as inflation as well as inflation expectations fell over the next couple of years and paved the way for a series of repo rate reductions during 1996.